benjann/dstat/README.md

     17feb2022 (version 1.3.4)
     - dstat pw added (wrapper for dstat summarize to compute pairwise correlations and similar)
-    - informative error message is no displayed if factor variables are used in -dstat proportion- without option -nocategorical-
+    - informative error message is now displayed if factor variables are used in -dstat proportion- without option -nocategorical-

     14feb2022 (version 1.3.3)